Dances with Smurfs: Home media

-"Dances with Smurfs", along with the thirteen other episodes from South Parks thirteenth season, were released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 16, 2010.
+"Dances with Smurfs", along with the thirteen other episodes from South Parks thirteenth season, was released on a three-disc DVD set and two-disc Blu-ray set in the United States on March 16, 2010.
 The sets included brief audio commentaries by Parker and Stone for each episode, a collection of deleted scenes, and a special mini-feature Inside Xbox: A Behind-the-Scenes Tour of South Park Studios, which discussed the process behind animating the show with Inside Xbox host Major Nelson.